PlanetHorizont/ben.hoskings.net/site/2012/05/23/belatedly-introducing-dep-parameters-in-babushka.html.markdown

 If you find your messiest dep, chances are it's that way because of a var-related workaround you had to make.
 Firstly, I apologise.
 Secondly, try converting it to use dep parameters instead, and you'll find that a lot of setup{} blocks, calls to #set & #default, and other similar noise, become unnecessary, because you can just directly pass state around and not worry about unintended interactions between shared state that vars inevitably cause.

 Vars have long been an issue.
 In hindsight, they evolved the way they did because I was too short-sighted when I was searching for a concise DSL.
-In my enthusiasm to remove as much syntax as possible I didn't anticipate the eventual mess that globally accessible vars would cause.
+In my enthusiasm to build a DSL that made the first steps easy, I didn't anticipate the chaos that globally accessible vars would incur.
 Lesson learned!

 Feedback is super welcome, as it always is, to @babushka_app or http://babushka.me/mailing_list.
 Bugreports are much appreciated - http://github.com/benhoskings/babushka/issues.